Ford Crown Victoria Police Interceptor: In popular culture

 As the Crown Victoria became increasingly ubiquitous within North America as a police vehicle, media from the 1990s through the 2010s followed suit and as a result the Crown Victoria and fictional vehicles resembling it became a common set-piece in television, cinema, and video games set in North America.
 Including civilian variants, both the Aero and 1998-2011 Ford Crown Victoria hold the world record for the car model with the largest number of appearances on screen.

 In Russia, the mid-1990s Crown Victoria became a symbol of Moscow's road militsiya for over a decade; the P71 is pictured on a DPS badge awarded for 15 years of service.
 The cars were featured in several movies and in a 1997-1998 TV show Perehvat (The Intercept), where they tried to intercept target automobiles on Moscow streets.

 The 2019 film Crown Vic is named after the CVPI, and follows two LAPD officers pursuing a team of bank robbers; both use Ford Crown Victorias.

-A documentary film titled Crown Vic: America's Most Iconic Car by filmmaker Dale Roossien is scheduled to be released in fall 2023.
+A documentary film titled Crown Vic: America's Most Iconic Car by filmmaker Dale Roossien was scheduled to be released in fall 2023.
 It is a full-length film documenting the Crown Victoria and its sister cars.
 It follows the legacy of the vehicle through its inception to its current cult-like following, focusing on the individuals who still drive the car today.
+It was released as Panther People on Amazon Prime and Apple TV.
+As of 2026, the documentary is hosted on YouTube.

+In 2026, series 7, episode 4 of "The Grand Tour" on Amazon Prime concluded that the Ford Crown Victoria Police Interceptor was the most durable car ever made.